 Discover the untamed beauty of the Northern Poconos at Lacawac Sanctuary.
 The wetlands, meadows, forests and ponds are home to plenty of interesting plants and animals.
 With trails varying in length and difficulty, this sanctuary has a trail for hikers of all ages and abilities.

 About 18 miles of trails will guide you through the forest and fields.
 Take the Lakeshore Trail for the best views of the water, or check out the flowing dam at the base of Frost Hollow Trail.

 With three hiking trails of various lengths, visitors to this state park are sure to find their perfect path.
 No matter which you choose, each has its own unique views of the park’s beautiful streams and forests.

 Hike the 2.8-mile trail along the riverbank at this relaxing property.
 Keep an eye out for wildlife, because the Pennsylvania Audubon Society has designated the Riverlands as an “important bird area.”

 For a twist on traditional hiking, Conservation Island in the center of Promised Land Lake features a 1.2-mile trail.
 Birdwatchers, keep an eye out for the park’s famous bald eagles who call the park home.

 Ricketts Glen State Park

-The famous Falls Trail reopens later in the spring, when all 22 waterfalls are roaring from rain showers, it’s time to hit the Falls Trail at Ricketts Glen.
-To explore off the beaten path, check out the vistas at the Valley View Trail and Grand View Trail before the leaves grow in.
+When all 22 waterfalls are roaring from rain showers, it’s time to hit the Falls Trail at Ricketts Glen.
+To explore off the beaten path, check out the vistas on the Valley View and Grand View trails before the leaves grow in.
 Note: the Glen Lehigh side of the trail is closed, meaning a full loop hike is not currently possible.

 Salt Springs State Park